cpcrowley/jeopardy-analytics/article.md

 # Jeopardy

-## The Jeopardy Baord
+## The Jeopardy Board

-For this analysis we will often refer to the "rows" on the board.
+The Jeopardy board has five *rows* and six *columns*.
+Each square on the board will be called a *cell*.
+Each column is a *category* but in this analysis we will only not be concerned with the actual content of the clues and responses so we will just use the word *column*.

+A Jeopardy game consists of two rounds, Jeopardy and Double Jeopardy.
+The dollar value of the answers is doubled in Double Jeopardy.

 The board has five rows which we will number one to five.
+Going to higher numbered rows will be called *going down the rows*.
 In the Jeopardy round the dollar values of the five rows are:
 $200, $400, $600, $800, and $1000.
-In the Jeopardy round the dollar values of the five rows are:
+In the Double Jeopardy round the dollar values of the five rows are:
 $400, $800, $1200, $1600, and $2000.
-The questions get harder as the row numbers increase.

-The Jeopardy board has six columns or categories.

-A Jeopardy game consists of two rounds, Jeopardy and Double Jeopardy.
+A Jeopardy game has three *contestants*.

-The dollar value of the answers is doubled in Double Jeopardy.
-The clues are generall harder in Double Jeopardy.
+The words written on a board cell are called the *clue*.
+When a contestant answers they give a *response*.

-## Correct answers
+## Correct responses

-A correct answer to is made:
+### How often are correct responces made?

+The correct response percentage is:

 * Both rounds: 85%
 * Jeopardy round: 88%